SgtCoDFish/cncf-toc/proposals/incubation/cert-manager.md

 Looking forward, we believe there's a lot of potential for the `trust` project.
 We believe many clusters will lack a coherent overview of their exposure related to
 TLS trust, and the project's experience with TLS leads to a great opportunity for us to help with this issue.

+NB: These tools are part of the wider cert-manager project but are not explicitly part of the application for incubation.
+We mention them as potential areas for future development for the project, and all of the tools touch on cert-manager in some way.

 ## Summary